lindemer/zephyr/samples/userspace/hello_world_user/README.rst

 Building and Running
 ********************

-This project outputs 'Hello World' to the console.
+This project outputs 'Hello World from UserSpace!' to the console.
 It can be built and executed on QEMU as follows:

 .. zephyr-app-commands::
-   :zephyr-app: samples/hello_world
+   :zephyr-app: samples/userspace/hello_world_user
    :host-os: unix
    :board: qemu_riscv32
    :goals: run